Not only is it a beautiful place to enjoy a staycation, but as Richard Webber discovers, there's plenty of vegan food in Devon to enjoy too...

 Step inland and you’ll be offered a feast of rolling hills, isolated moors and truly glorious landscapes.

-Richard Webber finds that for somewhere to eat, there are several cafés and restaurants across South Devon offering vegan dishes, especially in the market town of Totnes.
+In search of somewhere to eat after a day soaking up the sea air, Richard Webber finds there are several cafés and restaurants across Devon offering vegan dishes, especially in the market town of Totnes.

 This welcoming café, half a mile up from Torquay seafront, has a wide vegan selection.
 I had a Moving Mountains burger with fries (£10).